opsmop/opsmop/docs/source/language.rst

 The most common (but not only) way to use variables in OpsMop are with templates.

 Templates take variables and inject them into strings.
-Because Templates apply to not just the :ref:`file` module, but also other parts of OpsMop, they warrant a section in the language guide.
+Because Templates apply to not just the :ref:`module_file`, but also other parts of OpsMop, they warrant a section in the language guide.

 OpsMop uses `Jinja2 <http://jinja.pocoo.org/docs/>`_ for templating, which is a powerful templating language that has quite a few capabilities beyond simple substitution, conditions, and loops.